open-cogsci/osdoc/content/pages/tutorials/aps.md

 To apply the changes, click on the 'Apply and close' button at the bottom-right of the tab.
 You will notice that the word is now no longer visible.
 Instead, OpenSesame says that one object is not shown, because it is defined using variables.
 Don't worry, it will be shown during the experiment!

-Now it's time to create the mask, which has its own `sketchpad` item.
+Now it's time to create the mask, which has its own SKETCHPAD item.
 Click on the *mask* item in the overview area.
 You will probably find that there is a fixation dot in the center, which is part of the 'Extended template' that you started with.
 Right-click on the fixation dot and select 'Delete'.
 Now, draw the mask in the same way that you drew the word, except that you use the text `#####`, instead of `[word]`.
 Don't forget to set the font size to 38 and to make the X-coordinate of the mask variable!

 %--
 figure: